thecasual/xss_evasion_lab/README.md

 # NOTES

-If you are having answers getting a particular challenge completed, let me know and I can provide the answers.
+If you are having issues getting a particular challenge completed, let me know and I can provide the answers (or extra hints).
 They are purposely removed from the source code.

 This is primarly an XSS evasion lab.
 There are other exploitable items that I will not mention that are more in line with client side validation and business logic.